 When applying for credit cards, do you skip over the fine print?
 If you are not looking at the APR and fees, you may be a professional at applying for credit cards.
 The fine print is important: it tells you everything that goes along with having the extra cash that credit card provides, including fees.

 If you have noticed your credit score is slowly decreasing, this may be a sign of having one too many credit cards.
 Without credit, you may not be able to purchase a home or take out a loan down the line.
-If you currently own your vehicle, however, you may want to look into getting a title loan to help some of those outstanding bills.
+If you currently own your vehicle, however, you may want to look into getting a title loan near you to help some of those outstanding bills.

 If while reading this article you find yourself answering yes to these questions, you may need to cut your spending.
 Stop using your credit cards and start paying the balances.
 This will improve your credit score and also eliminate the daily stresses of overwhelming bills.